Last updated on June 19th, 2019 at 08:25 pm

 Select all and click Flatten in the Layers Panel.
 This will turn your file into a Print then Cut file (denoted by the printer icon in the Layers Panel).
 Learn more about Flatten here.

 When you click Make It, Cricut Design Space will prompt you to print your project first.
 I kept the bleeds on.
 Design Space will also place a black registration line around your project—this indicates to the Cricut where to cut.
-I used Cricut’s Sticker Paper for this project.
+I used Cricut's Sticker Paper for this project, but I now recommend their printable vinyl over the sticker paper—it's thinner and better to cut.

 Once you've printed your stickers on your home printer, place your printed sticker sheet onto a Cricut mat, and select Sticker Paper as your material.